 - Risk of rack damage by fork trucks

 - Producers with limited product variation, date segregated production or batch production

 Selective Rack accommodates flexibility in slotting design, which is ideal for high turnover, high SKU stock count and quick product accessibility.
 Selective pallet rack is a cost-effective design allowing for the maximum number of SKU pick facings available in standard rack.

 Store 2 pallet positions from a single aisle (4 pallets back to back) with the Double Deep Selective Pallet Rack.
-The rear pallet is accessed with a special fork truck with a pantograph extender.
 The Double Deep Reach warehouse racking system provides high-density storage at a lower initial capital cost when compared with other high-density storage systems.

 High Bay industrial storage systems can exceed 60′ in height, nearly doubling the storage capacity of conventional systems (fully-automated and man up vehicles available).
 Some of the racking systems available through ASP allow vehicles to be moved between aisles to reduce initial capital costs.